Kiaazad/PrincessTrainer-Jasmine/to do.md

 - (inside the lamp) THe settings room that looks like Jafar's hideout in the palace, this room has leavers and buttons that the player can manipulate to change the game's settings.

+- The school background, preferably a yard with multiple rooms around it: https://c8.alamy.com/comp/KY6MJD/open-yard-of-traditional-persian-house-in-kashan-iran-KY6MJD.jpg from the eye level.

+- The poor side of the town

+- The front part of the town that travelers reside in

 ## Icons:
 - The icons inside the lamp for the different places in it, they look like a spotlight shining from above illuminating the locations in the dark abyss of the lamp.